GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-11/index.md

 measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site—without enabling cross-site tracking.

-We continue to test on the API and **[the origin trial has been extended](https://groups.google.com/a/chromium.org/g/blink-dev/c/DdjaFmsb4fA)** through to Chrome 97.
+We continue to test the API and **[the origin trial has been extended](https://groups.google.com/a/chromium.org/g/blink-dev/c/DdjaFmsb4fA)** through to Chrome 97.
 Current origin trial tokens expired on October 12th, so existing testers need to apply for updated tokens to continue testing.